 Set your erase to 100% hardness and brush away parts of the circle to make it look like arms and legs have created this stretched trail of colour!

-To summarise, how easy was that?!
+How easy was that?!
 It cost you 10 minutes of time, but nothing more than that.
-It just goes to show you how fun, quick and straightforward photo editing can be with iPhotography.
+It just goes to show you how fun, quick and straightforward photo editing can be.

 Above all, we want to see your attempts at this stretch effect, don’t be shy now!
 You can’t spend time trying it out and not showing off your newfound skills.
 Get those bad boys uploaded to the gallery and our teaching staff will be keeping a keen eye out to give you feedback.